Overview: GST

 This ceiling has been raised to Rs 20 lakh under the GST system, which excludes many small retailers and service givers.

-Let us look at the table below:
+Let us look at this table below:

-Tax Threshold Limits
+Tax | Threshold Limits |

-GST 20 lakhs (10 lakhs for NE states)
+GST | 20 lakhs (10 lakhs for NE states) |

-Excise 1.5 crores
+Excise | 1.5 crores |

-Service Tax 10 lakhs
+Service Tax | 10 lakhs |

-VAT 5 lakhs in most states
+VAT | 5 lakhs in most states |

 Small firms (with a revenue of Rs 20 to 75 lakh) can profit from GST because it allows them to use the Composition plan to cut their taxes.
 Because of the application of GST, various companies have gotten a reduced response on their regulatory burdens and taxes.

 The whole GST procedure (from application through filing returns) is done electronically, and it is straightforward.
-This has benefited start-ups in particular because they no longer have to go from place to place to obtain various licenses, such as service tax, VAT, and excise.
+This has benefited start-ups in particular because they no longer have to go from place to place to obtain various licenses such as service tax, VAT, and excise.

 5. E-commerce businesses have specific handling

 Providing commodities via the e-commerce industry was not explained before the GST system.
 It has a wide range of VAT laws.
+Consider the following scenario:

-Deliveries to Uttar Pradesh required online retailers (such as, Flipkart and Amazon) to submit a VAT statement and provide the transport truck’s registration details.
+Deliveries to Uttar Pradesh required online retailers (such as Flipkart and Amazon) to submit a VAT statement and provide the transport truck’s registration details.
 If the documentation isn’t presented, tax authorities may be able to take the items.

-Likewise, the states such as Rajasthan, Kerala, and West Bengal took these e-commerce firms as facilitators and didn’t need any VAT applications.
+Likewise, the states such as Rajasthan, Kerala, and West Bengal took these e-commerce firms as the facilitators and didn’t need any VAT applications.

 With GST, all of these disparities in classification and perplexing regulations have been eliminated.
-During the first period, GST explicitly sketched out the regulations that apply to the online commerce industry.
+During the first period, GST has explicitly sketched out the regulations that apply to the online commerce industry.
 So, as these guidelines are valid throughout the nation, the transport of goods through the states should become easy.

 6. Transportation efficiency has improved